-In Tarzan the Ape Man Jane visits her father in Africa as they hunt for the mythical elephant graveyard, when Tarzan enters the mix things get ugly.
-Johnny Weissmuller begins his long run as the titular ape man.
+In Tarzan, the Ape Man Jane visits her father in Africa as they hunt for the mythical elephant graveyard when Tarzan enters the mix things get ugly.
+It’s here where Johnny Weissmuller began his long run as the titular ape man.

-In Tarzan and His Mate another safari to the Elephant’s Graveyard finds Tarzan and Jane at odds with her English friends.
-Jane’s naked underwater swim makes this a fan favorite.
+In Tarzan and His Mate, another safari to the Elephant’s Graveyard finds Tarzan and Jane at odds with her English friends.
+Jane’s naked underwater swim makes this a fan favourite.

 In Tarzan Escapes Jane’s cousins show up to take her back to civilization.
 Tarzan is not too keen on the idea.
 Hi-jinks ensue.
 They do get the really sweet tree-house in this outing.